 Documentation means operating manuals or user manuals prepared by us which are designed to assist the understanding or application of an Electronic Service;

-Fees means the amounts payable to us by you, as set out at www.connect2field.com/pricing, as varied from time to time;
+Fees means the amounts payable to us by you.
+Fees may vary from time to time.

 Intellectual Property means: